Bulk Power Bank Orders for Teams & Events

 • Use Wireless for Convenience, Wired for Speed: A wireless pad is perfect for keeping your tablet topped off at your desk or overnight.
 When you need a significant power-up in a short amount of time, a direct wired connection with a fast charger is still the quickest and most reliable option.

-What Is a Tablet Charging Pad, Anyway?
+What Exactly Is a Tablet Charging Pad?

 A tablet charging pad is a device that powers up your tablet without you having to plug in a cable.
 Think of it as a dedicated spot on your desk or nightstand where you can simply set your tablet down to charge.
 It’s all about convenience—no more searching for the right cable or fumbling with ports.
 This technology, known as wireless or inductive charging, has become a go-to for phones, and it’s increasingly available for tablets, too.